jzthree/mini_projects/README.md

-# scripts
+# Mini-project scripts
-This repository collects my mini-scripts which usually address some mini problems I don't know of an existing satisfying solution for.
-These are mostly experimenta.
+This repository collects my scripts each addresses a mini problem for which I don't know any pre-existing satisfying solution.
+These are all experimental so use at your own risk.
 Any contribution / discussion is very welcomed (if anybody is reading this haha).

 ### order.tsp.R: